Features

 PFLAG envisions a world where diversity is celebrated and all people are respected, valued, and affirmed inclusive of their sexual orientation, gender identity, and gender expression.

-Pittsburgh Pride Group is a consortium of local TLGBQIA+ organizations that works together to create community-focused pride events.
+Pittsburgh Pride Group is a consortium of local LGBTQ organizations that creates movements to advance wellness, equity, and justice for LGBTQ+ people in southwestern Pennsylvania.

 SisTers PGH was created to aid and rehabilitate transgender and people of color and impoverished individuals , those that have been victimized by a society that does not allow them to thrive within the community with permanent solutions to marginalization.
 By educating transgender issues and people of color through outreach and advocacy, we will help to empower trans people within their communities.
 SisTers PGH is a BLACK and TRANS led non-profit organization which serves black and brown, trans and nonbinary people within our communities.